 PGA Championship History

 The PGA Championship is the annual professional championship hosted by the Professional Golfers Association of America.
-It long has been the season’s final “major” (although it once was held in January), and is generally held four weeks following the British Open Championship.
+Although it has long has been billed as the season’s final “major” in 2019, the PGA Championship moves to May.

 That the PGA of America has its own championship — and indeed, that there’s a PGA at all — has much to do with the fact that professionals have been golf’s second class citizens for much of the recorded history of the game.
 Club and teaching pros were, after all, the servants of wealthy amateurs.
 At Open golf championships, gentlemen amateurs were introduced as Mister, while their professional counterparts were referred to without any honorific.
 Pros were not even allowed into the clubhouse at the courses where competitions were held; they were of the same status as the rest of “the help” and didn’t rate.
 In fact, it was not until the 1920 US Open at Inverness Club in Toledo, Ohio that the pros were allowed into the clubhouse.